Lebanon - I'm surprised about modern Beirut

 Tourist Hot Spots

 Coming from Jordan with a direct flight, but with a big detour into Syria airspace.
-I wasn’t aware of that but I figured out between Syria, Lebanon and Israel might be some dispute around the borderlines.
-That was the reason the plane avoided the Israelian airspace or avoid getting close to it at all.
+I wasn’t aware of that but I figured out that between Syria, Lebanon and Israel might be some dispute around the borderlines.
+That was the reason the plane avoided the Israeli airspace or avoided getting close to it at all.

 Street in Beirut